 - Preheat the oven to 425°F.

-- In a small bowl, whisk together 3 tablespoons whole wheat flour, 3 tablespoons all-purpose flour, 1 teaspoon baking powder, 1/4 teaspoon kosher salt, and 3 tablespoons cocoa powder.
-Then whisk in 1/4 cup milk, 1/3 cup honey, 1 egg, 1 teaspoon vanilla, and 1 tablespoon coconut or vegetable oil.
+- In a small bowl, whisk together all-purpose flour, baking powder, kosher salt, and cocoa powder.
+Then whisk in the milk, maple syrup, egg, vanilla, and coconut or vegetable oil.
 Whisk until smooth.

 - Liberally grease the inside of the ramekins with oil or butter, especially the bottoms (don’t forget this part – it helps the cakes will easily slide out after baking!).
 Divide the mixture evenly between the ramekins.